evidenceontology/evidenceontology/editors/README.md

 **Please note:**
 ROBOT generates OWL files in RDF/XML syntax. `eco-edit.owl` is saved in OWL Functional Syntax. *Make sure* to open your final file (after merging) in Protege, SAVE AS and select 'OWL Function Syntax'.
 Simply replace your generated file with this new save to keep the format consistent.

+Additionally, definitions need to be annotated with 'database_cross_reference' to signify the source of the definition.
+This can be a person (i.e. ECO:XYZ or OBI:XYZ where XYZ are the initials), a PMID, or a link.
+At the present time, there is no method to annotate an annotation with ROBOT so this must be done manually after adding the terms.

 ### Post-editing steps